hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I think I'm getting the hang of the reactivity stuff :)

 [18:55:04](#mL-RK8zBm36_adYmcy5_Y4vsltjFwuFaYH65Kt7AZO0) <greggirwin (Gregg Irwin)>:
-Sounds like you're making great progress. Ì†ΩÌ±çÔ∏è
+Sounds like you're making great progress. üëçÔ∏è

 [18:55:54](#EqcC_L4KS7tnb7Rs55MKmY4JdV1hTf8CpyBQSTLWrtw) <greggirwin (Gregg Irwin)>:
 Be warned, Redbol langs are addictive.
 Once you get used to all the datatypes, block parsing, and so much more, it can be *really* hard to go back to other langs.